Scan time: 2-3 minutes / Read time: 3-5 minutes

 Then explain in 2 sentences why these three moves together produce more steady weekly sales than one big launch a quarter.

-One price that earns yeses while you sleep.
+And the sales?
+A quiet weekly hum that earns while you sleep.

 That's it, my fellow anti-status-quo-ers!